Get velto news & updates

 Solana Swap Fees

-One of the biggest perks of Solana is its incredibly low fees.
-We’re talking fractions of a cent per transaction.
-Compared to Ethereum swaps that can sometimes cost $10 or more in gas, Solana fees are usually much lower in practice.
-Still, every swap includes two components: the network fee (paid in SOL) and the DEX fee (a small percentage for liquidity providers).
-Some aggregators and services may also add their own fee on top. velto makes these costs visible up front, so you can see estimated totals before you approve.
+One of the practical advantages of Solana is its low transaction costs.
+Fees are typically fractions of a cent per transaction (a significant difference from Ethereum, where gas costs can reach $10 or more during periods of congestion).
+That said, every swap carries two cost components: the network fee (paid in SOL) and the DEX fee (a small percentage that goes to liquidity providers).
+Some aggregators and services may also apply their own fee on top.
+Velto makes these costs visible before you approve, so there are no surprises after the fact.

 Slippage in Solana Swaps

-Even in a fast and efficient ecosystem like Solana, things can also go sideways.
-Here are the most common hiccups, and how Velto helps you sidestep them.
+Even on a fast and efficient network, issues can occur.
+Here are the most common problems and how velto helps reduce their impact.

 2. Slippage errors